NachiketBa/Generative-AI-for-Optimal-Control-/README.md

 | `batch_size` | 64 | 64 | 64 |
 | Optimizer | SGD (lr=0.01) | SGD (lr=0.01) | SGD (lr=0.01) |
 | Physics loss | none | MSE(H, 0) | MSE(H, 0) + MSE(psi, theta) |
 ---

-## Design notes

-**LayerNorm in LTI VAEs only.** The LTI dataset has only 500 training samples, making batch statistics unreliable.
-LayerNorm normalizes per sample so it stays stable at any batch size.
-The Minthreat and Zermelo models use plain ReLU stacks, where the larger datasets make this unnecessary.

-**Split-VAE regularization weights differ by problem.** The penalty on z1 for noiseless samples is 1 for LTI and 5 for Minthreat, because the signal-to-noise characteristics differ between the two domains.
-Higher lambda pushes the noiseless encoder more aggressively toward zero in z1.

-**Hamiltonian weight of 3 in Z-VAE.** The reconstruction and KL losses dominate early in training.
-Weighting the physics term at 3x compensates for its smaller raw magnitude and keeps it from being crowded out by the other two terms.

-**Discriminator sees only first 50 features in GANs.** The full 175-dim Zermelo trajectory includes states, costates, and heading angles.
-The discriminator operates on position and heading states only (columns 0-49), which are the most directly observable.
-Physics constraints on the remaining features are handled through the generator loss terms instead.

-**SGD for GAN training.** Adam can cause mode collapse in GANs on small datasets.
-SGD with lr=0.01 trains more slowly but produces more stable convergence for these trajectory distributions.

-**Best-checkpoint saving in VAE scripts.** The Minthreat S-VAE and all Zermelo VAEs track the lowest training loss and save that checkpoint.
-Generated samples come from the best checkpoint, not the final epoch.

----